Clara Longworth de Chambrun

 Clara Eleanor Longworth de Chambrun, Comtesse de Chambrun (October 18, 1873 – June 1, 1954) was an American patron of the arts and scholar of Shakespeare.
-Ezra Pound included her in a list of contemporary persons "ham ignorant of things they should have learned in high school."

 Early life

 Longworth de Chambrun was born in Cincinnati, Ohio on October 18, 1873.
 She was a daughter of Nicholas Longworth and the former Susan Walker.
 She belonged to a wealthy family that was involved in Ohio politics.
 Her father was an Ohio State Supreme Court judge, and her brother (also named Nicholas Longworth) was a congressman from Ohio for three decades, eventually becoming Speaker of the United States House of Representatives from 1925-31.
 He married Alice Roosevelt (daughter of President Theodore Roosevelt) in 1906.
 She was reputed to dislike Alice.
 She was friends with Josephine Crane, the second wife of Winthrop M. Crane, governor of Massachusetts.

 She was attendant at her cousin Margaret Rives Nichols's marriage to the Marquis Pierre de Chambrun (elder brother of diplomat and writer Charles de Chambrun) on December 12, 1895.